deohs/get_pa_csv/README.md

 - *get_data.R* is the R script which gets the data
 - *read_data.R* is the R script which reads all of the data files and makes a simple plot.
+- *show_locations.R* is the R script which makes a map of selected sensor locations.
 - *run_daily.sh* is a Bash script to run get_data_v2.R and is executed by the cron utility
 - *crontab.txt* is the crontab entry to run the Bash script